What is a leg ulcer (ulcus cruris)?

 Pictures leg ulcer

-Treating leg ulcers: Therapy for ulcus cruris venosum
+Treating leg ulcers: Therapy for venous leg ulcers (ulcus cruris venosum)

-When treating ulcus cruris venosum, it is important to treat the basic disease, i.e. the chronic venous insufficiency.
+When treating venous leg ulcers, it is important to treat the underlying disease, i.e. the chronic venous insufficiency.
 The aim of the treatment is to improve the impaired return blood flow.
 The doctor decides which therapeutic measures are suitable for the patient in question.
-Possible measures include wound cleansing, wound treatment with medicines and creams, compression therapy with medical compression stockings or medical adaptive, i.e. adjustable, compression systems, as well as vein operations.
+Possible measures include wound cleansing, wound treatment with medicines and dressings, compression therapy with medical compression stockings or adjustable, compression systems, as well as vein operations.

-The medi therapy concept for the treatment of open wounds is based on the German principles of treatment of ulcus cruris venosum3 as well as “medical compression therapy”4: Effective products are adjusted to the individual phases of the therapy.
+The medi therapy concept for the treatment of venous leg ulcer is based on international guidelines 1,2,4 as well as “medical compression therapy”5 Furthermore the products allow for patient-individual treatment at each phase of the therapy.

-If the treatment takes place according to therapy guidelines, the healing prospects for leg ulcers are good.
+If the treatment is based on therapy guidelines, the healing prospects for leg ulcers are good.
 The duration of the healing depends on various factors alongside the treatment that complies with the guidelines, such as the age of the patient, possible comorbidities and the location and size of the wound.

-After the ulcus cruris venosum has healed, the doctor should carry out regular check-ups and measures should be taken to ensure that the leg ulcer does not return.
+After the ulcer has healed, the doctor should carry out regular check-ups and measures should be taken to ensure that the leg ulcer does not return.
 This includes therapy with medical compression stockings.

 Which doctors treat leg ulcers?

 Every patient with a leg ulcer should immediately seek medical treatment.
-Your first point of contact should be your GP.
+Your first point of contact should be your general practitioner (GP).
 He/she will be able to tell you where to find the specialists for treating leg ulcers who will support you throughout your therapy:

-- Specialist doctors, such as phlebologists (vein specialists), angiologists (vascular doctors), dermatologists (skin specialists), diabetologists (doctors who specialise in treating diabetes), are the right people for patients to contact if they have a leg ulcer.
-They work as doctors in their own medical practices, in hospitals and in special clinics.wie P
+- Specialist doctors, such as phlebologists (vein specialists), angiologists (vascular doctors), dermatologists (skin specialists), diabetologists (doctors who specialise in treating diabetes), are the right adress for patients to contact if they have a leg ulcer.
+They work as doctors in privat practices, hospitals and specialised clinics.

-- Certified wound advisers or wound managers are accredited nursing staff who have completed extra training.
-They work closely together with doctors and outpatient care services.
-The doctor always has overall responsibility for the treatment, however.
-That’s why a wound adviser can only be involved with the doctor’s agreement.
+- Certified wound advisers or wound managers are certified caregivers with additional expertise.
+They cooperate closely together with doctors and outpatient care services.
+However, the doctor always has therapeutic autonomy.
+Therefore, a wound consultant may only be involved with his consent.

-- Outpatient care services are often an extension to GP services when caring for patients with chronic wounds.
-Some GPs also have team members who are trained in wound care.
+- Outpatient healthcare services are often an extension to GP services when caring for patients with chronic wounds.
+Some GPs have specially trained team members.

-- Regional wound centres or outpatient clinics in hospitals employ expert teams to treat patients suffering from chronic wounds with dedication and a great deal of experience.
-There are around 40 wound care networks throughout Germany.
-Doctors, hospitals, care services and home care companies have set up an interdisciplinary range of services for patients with chronic wounds.
+- Regional wound centres or outpatient clinics in hospitals employ expert teams to treat patients suffering from chronic wounds with dedication and experience.
+Doctors, hospitals, nursing services and home care companies have set up interdisciplinary services for patients with chronic wounds.

 Products by medi for the treatment of leg ulcers